jscrobinson/reforger_hotas_config/README.md

 - Submit pull requests
 - Share feedback

+### Running Locally for Development

+If you want to contribute or run the configurator locally:

+1. Clone this repository
+2. Install dependencies: `npm install`
+3. Run dev server: `npm run dev`
+4. Build for production: `npm run build`

+The configurator is built with Vue 3 + TypeScript + Vite.

 ## License

 MIT License - feel free to use and modify for your own projects.